MariusZerni/eSportCentral/README.md

 module.exports = mongoose.model('User', schema)
 ```

-Below is an example of the secrets that together with the token creates a stronger authentification (jwt).
+Below is an example of the secrets that together with the token create a stronger authentification (jwt).

 ```js
 For the User Schema we had to use encryption for the passwords and to generate tokens.